jon-jacky/home/commonplace.md

    <https://news.ycombinator.com/item?id=13370486>
-   many dependencies, including paramiko (ssh) pygame kivy (ui) in fact it might be useful as guide for how to use the dependencies
+   many dependencies, including paramiko (ssh) pygame kivy (ui) in fact it might be useful as guide for how to use the dependencies (utilities.md (?), 18 Jan 2017)

  9 Jan 2017

-- Containers from Scratch in great faiths/linux/containers
+- Containers from Scratch (in great faiths/linux/containers, links.html, 17 Jan 2017)

-- Ukelele tuner in Python, uses numpy, pyaudio.
+- Ukelele tuner in Python, uses numpy, pyaudio (links.html, 26 Jan 2017)

 - From Python to Numpy